 Things To Do

 Approximately 40 miles of hiking trails wind through Big Thicket National Preserve, allowing hikers to observe many different ecosystems.
+Trails range from a 0.3-mile boardwalk loop to 15 miles.
 Click here for a list of hiking trails in the Preserve.

-Boating and fishing are popular on the Neches River.
-Village Creek is an official Texas State Paddling Trail, and attracts canoists and kayakers year-round.
+Boating and fishing are popular on the Neches River and Village Creek.
+Village Creek is an official Texas State Paddling Trail and attracts canoists and kayakers year-round.
 Paddlers can access the creek at a number of locations for trips ranging from a few hours to overnight.
+Paddlers can explore bayous along the Neches River on day trips, or spend several days traveling longer stretches of the river.
 Click here for a brochure on canoeing and kayaking in the Big Thicket.

 Did You Know?